 While there isn’t a cure for COPD, rheumatoid arthritis or GERD, the symptoms can be managed to make life with these conditions more manageable.
-If you or a loved one has a lung disease, the Lung Institute may be able to help through stem cell treatment options.
+If you or a loved one has a lung disease, the Lung Institute may be able to help through cellular therapy options.
 Contact us at (800) 729-3065 today to find out if you qualify.

 - Breathing Exercises

 - Chronic Bronchitis

 - Disease Education

 - Interstitial Lung Disease

 - Related Conditions